methos28/SDL_csharp11/README.md

   - Add Mysql.Data in References of Project Solution if its not there.
   - Add sdl_database into XAMPP>mysql>data>... to Create the database to Link it to the Software.
   - Add any missing references in Project Solution.

+###NOTE :
+ It has a memory leak on Sign in module so try not to sign in multiple times in the single execution.